 It is important to note the differences between the Peak Re outcome and EQC receivables.
-The Peak Re dispute was subject to a single issue meaning that, if it had gone to arbitration, there would either be a 100% recovery or nothing.
+The Peak Re dispute was subject to a single issue and binary in nature, meaning there would either be a 100% recovery or nothing.

 The EQC receivables have multiple dimensions, each with alternative courses of action.
 Tower estimates total potential recoveries to be significantly higher than the \$66.9 million recorded in its financial statements.
 The recorded number reflects the discounted actuarial reviewed value.